The entire book appears at this link with chapters added after appearing online:

 negative subject activity observed from the log cabin showcase.

-She tells Tyger, rather predictably, to call it a day and bring
+She tells Tyger, rather predictably, to call it a day,

 “I have some good news for you,” Dorothy adds.
 “We are going